OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/gui.md

     docker compose --project-name ovos --file docker-compose.yml --file docker-compose.raspberrypi.yml --file docker-compose.skills.yml --file docker-compose.gui.yml --file docker-compose.raspberrypi.gui.yml up --detach
     ```

+=== "Linux"

+    ```shell
+    docker compose --project-name ovos --file docker-compose.yml --file docker-compose.skills.yml --file docker-compose.gui.yml up --detach
+    ```

 !!! question "Hardware accelerated on Raspberry Pi 4 only"

-    Raspberry Pi 4 will leverage the GPU hardware acceleration which will provide a smooth experience. **If not running on a Raspberry Pi 4 then the CPU will be used to render the GUI which will result in a big CPU consumption.**
+    Raspberry Pi 4 will leverage the GPU hardware acceleration which will provide a smoother experience.

+    **If not running on a Raspberry Pi 4 then the CPU will be used to render the GUI which will result in a big CPU consumption and a poor exprience.**